v-maudel/docs-1/docs/standard/serverless-architecture/serverless-architecture/serverless-architecture-considerations.md

 A popular approach to solve schema versioning is to never modify existing properties and columns, but instead add new information.
 For example, consider a change to move from a Boolean "completed" flag for a todo list to a "completed date."
 Instead of removing the old field, the database change will:

 1. Add a new "completed date" field
-1. Transform the "completed" date field to a computed function that evaluates whether the completed date is after the current date
+1. Transform the "completed" Boolean field to a computed function that evaluates whether the completed date is after the current date
-1. Add a trigger to set the completed date to the current date when the completed date is set to true
+1. Add a trigger to set the completed date to the current date when the completed Boolean is set to true

 The sequence of changes ensures that legacy code continues to run "as is" while newer serverless functions can take advantage of the new field.